telerik/blazor-docs/components/signature/overview.md

 ## Value Format

 The Signature produces a `Value`, which is a Base64-encoded PNG image.
 To display the image without saving it as a physical file, use the `Value` directly as a data URI.
-To save the `Value` and use it as a physical image, remove the Base64 meta data `data:image/png;base64,` from the beginning of the `Value` string.
+To save the `Value` and use it as a physical image, remove the data URI prefix `data:image/png;base64,` from the beginning of the `Value` string.

 To test with physical PNG files, uncomment the code below and run the example in a Blazor Server app.